LashawnFofung/Agentic-Workflow-Hub/README.md

 ## 🧪 Lab 01: The Autonomous Research Agent
 This is my foundational project demonstrating the **"Agentic Loop."**

+<b>🚀 Quick Start Guide: Lab 01</b>

+  To get this agent running, you need to connect its "Brain" and its "Hands."
+Follow these steps:

+   <b>1. 🧠 Connect the Brain (Google Gemini)</b>

+  - <b>1.
+Get your Key:</b> Go to Google AI Studio and click "Create API key".

+  - <b>2.
+Add to n8n:</b> Open the Google Gemini Chat Model node.

+    - Under "Credential for Google Gemini API," click Create New Credential.

+    - Paste your key and click Save.

+  - <b>3.
+Select Model:</b> Ensure the Model field is set to gemini-1.5-flash or gemini-2.0-flash.

+<b>2. 🔍 Connect the Hands (Search Tool)</b>

+  <b>1.
+Get your Key:</b> Go to SerpApi.com and create a free account.
+Copy your API Key from the dashboard.

+  <b>2.
+Add to n8n:</b>

+    - Open the SerpApi node.

+    - Under "Credential for SerpApi," click Create New Credential.

+    - Paste your key and click Save.

+<b>3. 🏁 Run Your First Test</b>

+  <b>1.
+Click the "Chat" button at the bottom of the n8n canvas.

+  <b>2.
+Type a request like:</b> "Research the top 3 AI automation trends for 2026."

+  <b>3.
+Observe the "Thought Process":</b> You will see the AI Agent node light up, call the search tool, and then generate your report.

 ### 🎯 Objective
 Create an agent capable of performing live web research to bypass LLM knowledge cutoffs and provide structured, up-to-date reports.